 Buying anything preowned comes with risks and unknowns, especially when it comes to large pieces of equipment, like trucks and trailers.
-What kind of condition is the equipment in?
+What kind of condition is the used heavy equipment in?
 What’s its history?
 While nothing is completely foolproof, you can purchase sight unseen without stress and with complete confidence if you follow these easy steps.

 1. Know what you are looking for.